Multi-Robot Motions in Milliseconds: Vector-Accelerated Primitives for Sampling-Based Planning: Abstract

 \section{Abstract}

-In this paper, we extend the recent Vector-Accelerated Motion Planning (\vamp) framework to multi-robot motion planning (\mrmp).
+In this paper, we extend the recent Vector-Accelerated Motion Planning (\vamp) framework to multi-robot motion planning.
 We develop two vector-accelerated primitives, multi-robot {\sc MotionValidation} ({\mv}) and {\sc FindFirstConflict} ({\fc}), which exploit {\simd} parallelism within the multi-robot domain.
-On pure multi-robot motion validation tests, this achieves over 1100X speedup in validation time.
-Additionally, we modify a representative set of {\mrmp} algorithms to use these new primitives.
-The relative speedup for each algorithm is studied on scenarios with manipulator, rigid body, and heterogeneous teams with some instances producing multi-robot solutions in the order of milliseconds and, in many cases, shows planning time speedups of over 850X.
+On pure multi-robot motion validation tests, this achieves over 1415$\times$ speedup in validation time.
+Additionally, we modify a representative set of algorithms to use these new primitives.
+We evaluate five vector-accelerated multi-robot motion planning ({\vamrmp}) algorithms on manipulator, 2D mobile robot, and heterogeneous teams, observing planning speedups over {\fcl} of up to 1492$\times$.
+With {\vamrmp}, all five planners attain subsecond median runtimes on problems with four Panda manipulators.